mindsparkist/Business-Analyst/README.md

-Absolutely.
-Here’s a beginner-friendly explanation you can use for **Agile + Jira notes/interview preparation**.

 ## 1. What is an Epic in Agile?

 An **Epic** is a **large body of work** that is too big to be completed as a single User Story.